 He completed his PhD in Psychology in 2016, for which he was the recipient of the Gold Medal for Academic Excellence.
 Alex is now an assistant professor in the Department of Psychology at Western University and Director of the Group Experiences Laboratory.
 His lab is currently investigating how people differ in the roles they strive for and covet within teams and organizations, which traits people value in leaders and followers, and how leader-follower dynamics contribute to team and organizational functioning.
 In a separate line of inquiry, he is studying how organizations and teams can better structure the entry experiences of newcomers to optimize both individual-level and group-level outcomes.
 These projects are funded by the Social Sciences and Humanities Research Council of Canada and Mitacs.

 Blair explored group dynamics within individual sports teams as his dissertation, along with collaborations on broader topics related to groups and social cognition in exercise.
 He completed his PhD in Psychology at Laurier in 2014, for which he received the Gold Medal for the Faculty of Science.
-He completed a post-doctoral fellowship at Queen's University after leaving Laurier and is currently an assistant professor at Penn State University.
+He completed a post-doctoral fellowship at Queen's University after leaving Laurier and obtained his first faculty position as an assistant professor at Penn State University.
 Blair is currently an assistant professor in the Department of Psychology at Western University.

 Eryn completed her Master of Science degree in Kinesiology, specializing in sport psychology at Laurier (2011).
 Since then, she has become a certified exercise psychologist (CSEP-CEP), and has experienced working for the Department of National Defence, Calgary Police Service, and the University of Calgary with various Canadian Tri-council Funding (i.e., SSHRC).
 Currently, Eryn is working at Mohawk college where she is teaching fitness assessments, exercise physiology, and sport and exercise psychology.